psi-4ward/mqtt-s7-connector/CONFIG_JSON.md

 ```

 ### `set_plc` option
-By default attributes have only one address, but if you define "set_plc"
+By default, attributes have only one address, but if you define "set_plc"
 the attribute will read from "plc" and write to "set_plc"
 ```json lines
 "state": {